College rowing in the United States: Eastern Association of Rowing Colleges

+Division II Independent

+All three teams play in their respective Division II conferences, yet have not formed a larger northeast conference sponsoring rowing, hence, these three schools all play in the East Region.
+Notably, Mercyhurst is a former DII Independent School, and the only DII independent school to have won the DII Rowing Championship (doing so twice).
+However, the school has transitioned to Division I, leaving only three teams to play within the independent "division".

 Mid-Atlantic Rowing Conference

 Prior to the formation of the Mid-Atlantic Rowing Conference, the nine charter member schools—Bryn Mawr College, Franklin & Marshall College, Johns Hopkins University, Marietta College, the University of Mary Washington, North Park University, Richard Stockton College, Rutgers University–Camden, and Washington College—enjoyed an affiliation due to their annual competition at the Mid-Atlantic Division III Rowing Championships, formerly the Atlantic Collegiate League Sprints Championships.
 In late 2008, the rowing programs at the nine schools expressed a common desire to formalize their association in order to enhance the student-athlete experience for their rowers.
 From that desire, the Mid-Atlantic Rowing Conference was born in January 2009 and the Mid-Atlantic Division III Rowing Championships became the Mid-Atlantic Rowing Conference Championships.

+Mountain Pacific Sports Federation

+The Mountain Pacific Sports Federation (MPSF), a multi-sports conference created to provide competitive opportunities in non-revenue sports, began sponsoring men's rowing in 2024–25 with eight NCAA Division I members.

 New England Small College Athletic Conference

-This conference has been in the northeast as a collection of DIII schools for a long time.
-The NESCAC Division III Rowing Teams us the New England Intercollegiate Rowing Championships as their conference championship.
+The New England Small Collegiate Athletic Conference (NESCAC) is an American collegiate athletic conference comprising sports teams from eleven highly selective liberal arts institutions of higher education in the Northeastern United States.
+The NESCAC Division III Rowing Teams use the National Invitational Rowing Championships as their conference championship.